LeCiseau/hiring/fullTime.md

 ### Refactoring (30 - 45 min)

 We will give you a small project that need refactoring, and you have to improve it.
-The goal is to see whats is a _good code_ for you
+The goal is to see whats is _good code_ for you

 ### Raw Programming (45 min - 60 min)